tzilkha/CoinTracker_Project_v2/README.md

 	at - http://localhost:9000/docs#/

-	# This is also a playground to play with the API.
+	\# This is also a playground to play with the API.
 Of course curl calls can be made for more automatic testing, curl calls can be copied straight from documentation.

+5. Close the DB and API server

+	\# Simply stop the execution

+6. Deactivate virtual environment

+	deactivate

 ## Afterthoughts